CleverRaven/Cataclysm-DDA/doc/MONSTER_SPECIAL_ATTACKS.md

 | `fake_per`                  | Perception stat of the fake NPC that will execute the attack.
 8 if not specified.                                    |
 | `fake_skills`               | Array of 2 element arrays of skill id and skill level pairs.                                                          |
 | `move_cost`                 | Move cost of executing the attack.                                                                                    |
+| `condition`                 | Object, dialogue conditions enabling the attack.
+See `NPCs.md` for the possible conditions, `u` refers to the monster.
 | `require_targeting_player`  | If true, the monster will need to "target" the player, wasting `targeting_cost` moves, putting the attack on cooldown and making warning sounds, unless it attacked something that needs to be targeted recently.
 Gives "grace period" to player.                                                               |
 | `require_targeting_npc`     | As above, but with NPCs.                                                                                              |
 | `require_targeting_monster` | As above, but with monsters.                                                                                          |
-| 'target_moving_vehicles'    | If true, the monster will "target" moving vehicles even if it cannot see the player.
+| `target_moving_vehicles`    | If true, the monster will "target" moving vehicles even if it cannot see the player.
 | `targeting_timeout`         | Targeting status will be applied for this many turns.
 Note that targeting applies to turret, not targets.            |
 | `targeting_timeout_extend`  | Successfully attacking will extend the targeting for this many turns.
 Can be negative.                               |
 | `targeting_cost`            | Move cost of targeting the player.
 Only applied if attacking the player and didn't target player within last 5 turns. |